intensive-french-course

 The French Riviera’s great for beach lovers.
 Yes, you spend 42.5 hours per week studying French, but on weekends, you can relax on gorgeous beaches along the Mediterranean Sea.

-This area’s in Southeast France, so you can also spend free time traveling to Marseille, Nice or Cannes.
+This area’s in Southeast France, so you can also spend your free time traveling to Marseille, Nice or Cannes.

-5. Antibes: Centre International d’Antibes
+5. Centre International d’Antibes in Antibes

 Centre International d’Antibes (The International Center of Antibes) has an intensive program that includes 30 classes per week, each lasting 45 minutes.

 Morning courses are in a typical classroom setting and focus on general spoken and written French.
 Afternoon classes divide students into small groups to work specifically on oral French and comprehension.
-These two methods give you the perfect balance of taking in new information and learning, then encouraging you to speak and hone your skills in small groups.

 Location